Route Planning: Using EVTO with Tesla’s Navigation System

 Now we will use the Add Waypoint feature to include our two meal stops too.
 Don’t worry about the sequence.
-EVTO and Google will figure that out in a moment.
+EVTO and the routing server will figure that out in a moment.

 Add these two locations as you did with the wineries: